kubernetes/website/content/en/docs/concepts/security/multi-tenancy.md

 effort, operational complexity, and cost of service.

-A Kubernetes cluster consists of a control plane which runs Kubernetes software, and a data plane consisting of worker nodes where tenant workloads are executed as pods.
+A Kubernetes cluster consists of a control plane which runs Kubernetes software, and a data plane consisting of nodes where tenant workloads are executed as pods.
 Tenant isolation can be applied in both the control plane and the data plane based on organizational requirements.

 The level of isolation offered is sometimes described using terms like “hard” multi-tenancy, which